 When collecting data from the web, you’ll need at least two things handy: a useful data collection tool and a list of data sources.

 Data sources: websites for data collection

 Some websites offer rich statistics data for visitors to download and they could be valuable data sources for researchers.
 For your reference, here is a list of 70 open data sources.
-These are websites owned by the governments, organizations, and business service providers, ranging across various industries such as health, finance, crime, and etc. Hopefully, you'll find something you need.
+These are websites owned by governments, organizations, and business service providers, ranging across various industries such as health, finance, crime, etc. Hopefully, you’ll find something you need.